samyukthakrishnar/amfoss-tasks/Task-04/README.md

 On the right side, the results show in a table, and below that, a small console gives feedback (like “Results Found” or “No Results Found”).

-I also added an Export CSV feature so the search results can be saved as a file.

 From this task, I learned how to:

 Build a GUI with PySide6.